bluewaysw/pcgeos/README.md

 On Linux if you want to use swat for debugging with good system integration is is required to install xdotools package.
 It ensures swat receives the keyboard focus once needed.

 ## Install WATCOM and set environment
-- Unzip WATCOM tools from the latest [release-tar-gz](https://github.com/open-watcom/open-watcom-v2/releases/download/2020-12-01-Build/ow-snapshot.tar.gz) for instance to `C:\WATCOM-V2`
+- Unzip WATCOM tools from a suitable [release-tar-gz](https://github.com/open-watcom/open-watcom-v2/releases/download/2020-12-01-Build/ow-snapshot.tar.gz) snapshot (currently tested: 2020-12-01) for instance to `C:\WATCOM-V2`
 - add WATCOM env variable: `WATCOM=c:\WATCOM-V2`
 - set `BASEBOX=basebox` to use the advanced emulator backend from [pcgeos-basebox](https://github.com/bluewaysw/pcgeos-basebox/tags) if it is on the executable path, alternatively you may provide the full path to the executable as well
 - set `ROOT_DIR` to the root of the checkout
 - set `LOCAL_ROOT` to a local working directory (can be empty at first, but should be under `pcgeos`, so you can use it for development of your own apps as well)
 - add `C:\WATCOM-V2\binnt` to your system path variable
-- add bin of the checkout of this repo to path variable
+- add `bin` of the checkout of this repo to path variable
 - add sed and perl to path variable - note the order to avoid loading the wrong Perl version.
 Example:

         set WATCOM=c:\WATCOM-V2